 Project oversight entities normally consist of stakeholders with a direct interest in the project.
-Their tasks include providing advice on work plans and budgets, monitoring the quality of the project as it develops, providing advice about changes to the project, including harmonization and alignment with government priorities and policies, regulatory environment and legislative changes.
+Their tasks include providing advice on work plans and budgets, monitoring the quality of the project as it develops, providing advice about changes to the project, including harmonization and alignment with government priorities and policies, environment and legislative changes (Meredith, Mantel & Shafer, 2017).
 The continuity of a project and the resulting benefits are of great interest to all stakeholders since a lot of resources are invested by the donors.
-Road construction is perhaps most prominently promoted as a means of bringing economic benefits or encouraging economic development ??Van Asselt et al., 2015).
+Road construction is perhaps most prominently promoted as a means of bringing economic benefits or encouraging economic development (Van Asselt et al., 2015).
 The intention can be that economic benefits would flow from the road's use in unlocking new areas of land for development, or by reducing the distance traveled between places or by enabling time-saving for road users by reducing congestion.
-The quality of life and socio-economic conditions of living of people may get significantly affected by the speed and ease with which they can move and carry their goods (Kerzner, 2017). demand-driven and effective.
+The quality of life and socio-economic conditions of living of people may get significantly affected by the speed and ease with which they can move and carry their goods (Kerzner,

+According to Herington (2017) stakeholder participation is the process through which stakeholders influence and share control over development initiatives and the decision and resource which affect them.
+When projects are successful continued participation of stakeholders is supposed to make the development demand-driven and effective.
 Through continued participation, stakeholders feel ownership of projects and solutions; encourage transparency and accountability of the organizations offering service.
 Also, there will be better monitoring of project activities and the stakeholders will gain a better understanding of the strengths and weaknesses of their activities, identify the procedures of other projects that are beneficial and those that are obstructive and redundant.
 A truly participatory monitoring and evaluation process will, therefore, lead to both stakeholder empowerment and their ownership of other projects in the future (Meredith, Mantel & Shafer, 2017).

-15 g) Research Methodology
+g) Research Methodology